-Inflation is a valid concern and can have a major impact on small businesses.
-When consumers have less buying power it can decrease a company’s ability to expand – or simply stay afloat.
-Also, since small businesses are often financed by their owners’ personal funds, financial risk increases with the inflation rate.
+The trend, viewed as a sign of even higher consumer prices around the corner, has already taken a toll on small business owners.
+When consumers have less purchasing power, it can decrease a company’s ability to expand – or simply stay afloat.
+Also, since small businesses are often financed by owners’ personal funds, financial risk increases with the inflation rate.

-At Invoice2go, we’ve noticed that the small business using our software are billing significantly larger total invoiced amounts this year than last.
+We’ve noticed a similar pattern here at Invoice2go, a Bill.com company.
 Since November 2021, we’ve seen around 15% year-over-year growth in total invoiced amounts.
-While this can mean that businesses are starting to recover, it also indicates they’re also likely charging more for their services.
+While this can mean that businesses are starting to recover in this inflationary environment, it also indicates they’re likely charging more for their services.

-The good news is that when it comes to inflation, you’re not alone.
+The good news is that when it comes to rising inflation, you’re not alone.
 And where there’s community, there’s strength.
-This article will cover recent trends, explain what causes inflation, and share 6 of our top tips to help you protect your business now and in the future.
-Let’s dive in:
+This article will cover recent trends, explain what causes inflation, and share 8 of our top tips to help you hedge against inflation as a small business owner.

-While the media tends to focus on consumers, small businesses often have the greatest challenges with inflation.
-There can be a lack of access to funds since financial institutions often tighten borrowing requirements during these times.
-Then, cash flow can be impacted because of rising supply costs compounded with clients being slow to pay their invoices due to their own financial struggles.
+While the media tends to focus on the impacts on consumers, small businesses often have the greatest challenges with inflation.
+There can be a lack of access to funds since financial institutions often tighten borrowing requirements during periods of higher inflation.
+Small business owners can lose money due to rising supply costs compounded with clients being slow to pay their invoices due to their own financial struggles.

-During times of high inflation, small businesses often face the dilemma of raising prices or absorbing higher costs.
+In times of sustained high inflation, small businesses often face a dilemma: Do they raise prices or absorb higher costs?
 Raising prices could ensure profitability, but it could also alienate customers.
 Finding the right solution for you can be a tightrope walk that requires careful consideration.
-And in some cases, it’s possible to avoid this conundrum with the tips mentioned below.

-Since the way forward is still uncertain, recovery will require some out-of-the-box thinking and a willingness to continue adapting.
+Since the way forward is still uncertain, coping with rising inflation will require some out-of-the-box thinking and a willingness to continue adapting.

 These actionable tips will help you focus on the right things as you launch into the next leg of your journey.